Woodward, Pennsylvania

-Woodward is an unincorporated community and census-designated place in Centre County, Pennsylvania, United States.
+Woodward is an unincorporated community and census-designated place in Haines Township, Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania, Metropolitan Statistical Area.
 The population was 110 at the 2010 census.

 Geography

 Woodward is located in eastern Centre County at 40°53′56″N 77°21′16″W (40.898773, -77.354439), east of the center of Haines Township.
 It is at the eastern end of Penns Valley at the northern base of Woodward Mountain and Sand Mountain.
 Pennsylvania Route 45 passes through the town, leading east 17 mi to Mifflinburg and west 6 mi to Millheim.